Electron and muon magnetic moments and implications for dark matter and model characterisation in non-universal $U(1)^\prime$ supersymmetric models: Non-Universal Models

 If the presence of exotic fields the particle spectrum is required by anomaly cancellation conditions, one can minimize the required number of exotic fields by assigning family-dependent $U(1)^\prime$ charges to the MSSM fields.
 Since our work focuses on $g-2$ of the electron and muon, we implement different charges to each lepton family only, and assume that the quarks have family-universal charges.
 However, family-dependent charges forbid leptons to couple to the Higgs field in the superpotential, which results in massless fermions \cite{Demir:2005ti}.
 If we assign a charge to the third lepton family which allows it to couple to the Higgs field, then the superpotential does not involve any Yukawa term for the electron and muon.
 We make this choice as the $\tau$ is heavier and its mass significantly different from zero.
 In this case, the superpotential can be written as follows:

 Thus our consideration of the family-dependent charges in the leptonic sector still requires introducing only two exotic fields, $\widehat{D}_{x}$ and $\widehat{\bar{D}}_{x}$ coupling to the MSSM singlet $\widehat{S}$ field, see \cite{Hicyilmaz:2021oyd}, where this was shown to be a non-universal $U(1)^\prime$ scenario with a minimal extension.
 Here $\widehat{Q}$ denotes the left-handed quark superfields, and $\widehat{U}, \widehat{D}$ represent the right-handed up-type and down-type quark fields, respectively.
 As we stated above, the family-dependent charges for the lepton superfields allow only the $\tau$ superfield ($\widehat{L}_{3}$) to interact with $H_{d}$, in our choice, while the Yukawa terms for the first two-family leptons are forbidden.
 In addition, since the MSSM Higgs fields, $\widehat{H}_{u}$ and $\widehat{H}_{d}$ are non-trivially charged under the $U(1)^\prime$ group, their bilinear mixing is also forbidden.
 Instead, the superpotential involves $\lambda \widehat{S}\widehat{H}_{u}\widehat{H}_{d}$.
 The bilinear mixing of these Higgs fields is effectively generated by the VEV of $S$ as $\mu_{{\rm eff}}=\lambda \langle S \rangle$.
-Finally, to generate neutrino masses, we introduce right-handed neutrinos, and allow a Yukawa term as $Y_{\nu} \widehat{L}\widehat{H}_u \widehat{N}$.
-Experimentally established neutrino masses \cite{Wendell:2010md} restrict this Yukawa term as $Y_{\nu} \lesssim 10^{-3}$ for $M_{N} \gtrsim 10^{10}$ GeV and $Y_{\nu} \lesssim 10^{-7}$ for TeV scale right-handed neutrinos \cite{Abbas:2007ag}.
-Thus, the right-handed neutrinos decouple quickly and do not affect directly the low scale implications{\footnote{However their superpartners, the sneutrinos, could be relevant, and in particular one of them could be the lightest supersymmetric particle (LSP) and thus a candidate for dark matter.
+Finally, we introduce right-handed neutrinos, and allow a Yukawa term as $Y_{\nu} \widehat{L}\widehat{H}_u \widehat{N}$.
+We expect the right-handed neutrinos to decouple and to not affect directly the low scale implications{\footnote{However their superpartners, the sneutrinos, could be relevant, and in particular one of them could be the lightest supersymmetric particle (LSP) and thus a candidate for dark matter.
 We comment on this choice later.}.

 Based on the superpotential given in Eq.(\ref{eq:superpot}), the soft supersymmetry breaking (SSB) can be achieved through the following Lagrangian:

 where $m_{\tilde{Q}}$, $m_{\tilde{U}}$, $m_{\tilde{D}}$, $m_{\tilde{E}}$, $m_{\tilde{L}}$, $m_{H_{u}}$, $m_{H_{d}}$, $m_{S}$, $m_{X}$ and $m_{\bar{X}}$ are the mass matrices of the scalar particles, $M_{i}\equiv M_{1},M_{2},M_{3},M_{4}$ are gaugino masses, and $A_{\lambda}$, $A_{u}$, $A_{d}$ , $A_{\tau}$ and $A_{\kappa}$ are the trilinear scalar interaction couplings.